v6d-io/v6d/docs/notes/integration/dask.rst

 Dask on Vineyard
 ================

-The integration with Dask allows dask.array and dask.dataframe to be persisted on and loaded from Vineyard.
-In the following, we first demonstrate that, with Vineyard, it is much easier to implement the example that employs dask for data preprocessing and tensorflow for distributed learning, which was previously shown in the blog_.
+The integration with Dask enables dask.array and dask.dataframe to be seamlessly persisted in and retrieved from Vineyard.
+In the following sections, we demonstrate how Vineyard simplifies the implementation of an example that utilizes Dask for data preprocessing and TensorFlow for distributed learning, as previously showcased in the blog_.

 The Deployment
 --------------